 A two-part mould is made from the clay so that each half can be filled with wax and put back together accurately.
 To preserve the fine details of the clay’s surface, silicon rubber is applied onto the clay.

-This is supported by a plaster layer which ensures both halves of the mould create a tight fit.
+This is supported by a plaster layer which ensures both halves of the mould create an accurate and tight fit.

-This hollow wax copy of the artwork is removed from the mould.
+This hollow wax cast of the artwork is removed from the mould.

-The hollow wax copy is then "dressed" to hide any imperfections including the seam line.
+The wax is then "dressed" to hide any imperfections including the seam line.
 A wax "foot" is added so that it can be attached to a base.
 The signature plus edition number with date are etched into the wax.
 The wax now looks like the finished bronze in every detail.
-A separate wax is required for each bronze edition to
+A separate wax is required for each bronze edition.

 The wax copy is "sprued" with a tree–like structure of wax that will eventually provide paths for molten bronze to flow and air to escape.

-The carefully planned spruing usually begins at the top with a wax "cup", which is attached by wax cylinders to various points on the wax copy.
+The carefully planned spruing usually begins at the top with a wax "cup", which is attached by wax tubes to various points on the wax .

 Now all that remains of the original wax is the negative space that it once occupied within the investment material.
 The feeder and vent tubes and cup are also hollow.

-The investment material is hammered away, releasing the rough bronze.
+The investment material is knocked away, releasing the rough bronze.
 Now one can see if the casting is successful and at this stage it is customary to open a bottle!

-The spruing tubes, which are also faithfully recreated in metal, are cut off, to be reused in another casting.
-The bronze is worked until the telltale signs of casting are removed, and the sculpture again looks like the original artwork.
+The spruing tubes, which are also faithfully recreated in metal, are cut off, to be remelted for another casting.
+The bronze is worked until the tell-tale signs of casting are removed, and the sculpture again looks like the original artwork.
 Pits left by air bubbles in the molten bronze are filled, and the stubs of spruing filed down and polished.
 The foot of the bronze is levelled and drilled, ready for the base.

-The bronze is firmly secured to a marble or wooden base that has been made for the unique sculpture.
+The bronze is firmly secured to a marble or wooden base that has been uniquely measured for the sculpture.
 The sculpture is finished and ready for delivery with an authentication certificate.